 Vintage Acoustic Guitar Pickguard Replacement

-Many acoustic guitars manufactured from the late 60’s through the mid 80’s utilize celluloid plastic pick guards glued directly on top of bare wood.
-An unfortunate concern with this technique is that, with age, the pick guards have begun to shrink and degrade.
-This is similar to another common affliction of vintage instruments: The breakdown of plastic tuner buttons.
-As many of these instruments have attained a degree of collectability far above the manufacturers wildest expectations, expert repair is often warranted to save these fine instruments.
+Many acoustic guitars manufactured between the late 60’s and the mid 80’s feature Celluloid or Acetate plastic pickguards that were glued directly on top of bare wood.
+This creates a more permanent bond than the modern practice of attaching a pickguard with double sided tape on top of the instrument’s finish.
+An unfortunate concern with the former technique is that, with age, the plastic has begun to shrink and degrade.
+This is similar to another common affliction of vintage instruments: the breakdown of plastic tuner buttons.
+Name brand instruments from this era have attained a high degree of collectability and are well worth the effort to repair.

 Curling Pickguard Edges

-On the instrument pictured, the pickguard has curled to the point that a large section of it has simply broken off.
-Interestingly, the stress relief provided by this missing piece of pickguard likely saved the top itself from further damage.
+On the instrument pictured, the bottom edge of the pickguard has curled to the point that a large section of it has broken off.
+Interestingly, the stress relief provided by this missing piece likely saved the top itself from more severe damage.

 If the guard does not release and curl, the top will begin to warp under the strain of the shrinking guard.
 Owing too their large dimensions, this presentation seems to be especially prevalent on Guild Guitars from the era.

 The "Martin" Pickguard Crack

 Martin guitars are among the most desired and collectible acoustic guitars on the planet.
-While they are generally great sounding and reliable instruments, they and other notable brands such as Gibson and Guild often suffer from the same predictable flaw.
+While they are great sounding and reliable instruments, they, and other notable brands including Gibson and Guild, often suffer from the same predictable flaw.

 From about 1967-1985, Martin guitars commonly featured a black acetate pickguard.
 At the factory, these pickguards were brushed with a solvent to melt the plastic and then bonded to the top prior to application of the instruments lacquer finish.
 This production method is responsible for the infamous “Martin pickguard crack“.

 While this issue is certainly not limited to Martin branded instruments alone, it is a very common sight on Martin instruments from this period.
 The so called “martin crack” appears as a result of the pickguard material shrinking and pulling the spruce top to which it is attached along with it.